idiap/zentas/README.md

 The shared library is then in ./build/zentas, and the python library (if built) is in ./build/python.
 These can be moved around.

-using
+Using
 -------------------------------------------
-See testsexamples (with executables in build/testsexamples) python/examples and
+See testsexamples (with executables in build/testsexamples) and (if you built the python version) python/examples

-doesn't work?
+Doesn't work?
 -------------------------------------------
 Please contact me at jnewling@idiap.ch or raise an issue.